-- Check to see if the site's nondiscrimination poster is displayed in a prominent place.
-If not, the sponsor should provide the site supervisor with the poster. - Determine if meals are served to all attending children, regardless of the child's race, color, national origin, sex, age, or disability. - Make sure that all children have equal access to services and facilities at the site regardless of race, color, national origin, sex, age, or disability. - Observe whether or not informational material in the appropriate translations is available concerning the availability and nutritional benefits of the program.
+• Check to see if the site's "And Justice for All" poster is displayed in a prominent place.
+If not, the sponsor should provide the site supervisor with the poster.

+- Determine if meals are served to all attending children, regardless of the child's race, color, national origin, sex, age, or disability. - Make sure that all children have equal access to services and facilities at the site regardless of race, color, national origin, sex, age, or disability. - Observe whether or not informational material in the appropriate languages and translations are accurate and available concerning the availability and nutritional benefits of the program. - Complete the racial and ethnic data form. - Observe whether reasonable steps to ensure meaningful access to services for limited English proficient persons by providing information in the frequently encountered, non-English languages of individuals eligible to be served or likely to be affected by the program are being taken. - Make sure that there are reasonable modifications in policies and procedures to ensure individuals with disabilities have equal access and effective communication when accessing the Program.